PLEASE CLICK ON THE BUTTONS BELOW TO READ ABOUT CHIMP BEHAVIOURS

 With public art, more people will come into contact with these sculptures, will stop and consider them, will take a photograph, and will discuss this with their friends and family.
 Through this increased exposure, the message of love, family, and conservation will be spread much further than any piece of art in a gallery ever could.
 It will bring people into close contact and will help them to fall in love.
 With love comes a greater urge to want to create a change and save the great apes.

 The sculpture will be aligned with the hashtags #LoveTheLast and #ChimpsAreFamily to raise unparalleled awareness about the sculpture’s cause across the globe.
-To help protect the great apes you can give a donation to WWF by adopting a chimp: https://www.worldwildlife.org/
+To help protect the great apes and their habitats you can give a donation to WWF-UK by visiting https://www.justgiving.com/campaign/chimpsarefamily